KSDK's Corey Miller promoted to weekend sports anchor: Media Views

 Corey Miller, a 2017 graduate of the University of Missouri's school of Journalism, has been promoted to weekend sports anchor at KSDK (Channel 5).

-Miller, from Freeburg, Ill., has worked his way up from an intern while in college then a part-time production assistant's role to a full-time job in the station's digital department while also gaining some on-air work.
+Miller, from Freeburg, Ill., has worked his way up from being an intern while in college then a part-time production assistant's role to a full-time job in the station's digital department while also gaining some on-air work.
 He has had an ever-increasing on-air presence since Ahmad Hicks and Hanna Yates left Channel 5's sports department last fall for out-of-town jobs.
+That decision has paid off.

 "Corey earned his promotion the old-fashioned way; doing his digital job well, volunteering for sports assignments, and being ready when his opportunity came along," KSDK news director Art Holiday said in a statement.